Variance estimation in graphs with the fused lasso: Heteroscedastic case

 for a tuning parameter $\lambda^{\prime} >0$.

 Notice that $\hat{v}$ can be found with the same order of computational cost that it is required for finding $\hat{\theta}$.
 In practice, this can be done using the algorithm from \cite{chambolle2009total}.
-As for the tuning parameter, we will give details about choosing $\lambda$ in practice in Section \ref{sec:tuning}.
+As for parameter tuning, we give details about choosing $\lambda^{\prime}$ in practice in Section \ref{sec:tuning}.

 To illustrate the behavior of the estimator defined in (\ref{eqn:def})--(\ref{eqn:estimator2}), we now consider a simple numerical example.
-More comprehensive evluations will be given in Section \ref{sec:experiments}.
+More comprehensive evluations are given in Section \ref{sec:experiments}.

 \begin{example} We set $n = 6000$ and generate data according to the model given by (\ref{eqn:model}) with $\epsilon_i \overset{\text{ind}}{\sim} N(0,1)$ for $i=1,\ldots,n$, and $\theta^*,v^* \in \mathbb{R}^n$ satisfying